Renishaw Hall & Gardens

 - The Gardens are open from 10:30am to 4:30pm, Wednesday to Sunday, from March to October.

-- The Courtyard Cafe operates from 9:00am to 4:30pm, Wednesday to Sunday, from March to October, and from 9:00am to 4:00pm, Thursday to Sunday, from November to December 2026.
+- The Courtyard Cafe operates from 9:00am to 4:30pm, Wednesday to Sunday, during the same period.
+From November to December 2026, the cafe will open from 9:00am to 4:00pm, Thursday to Sunday.

 Special Events